adrienne-deriv/deriv-com-playground/documents/implementation-guide.md

 ## Styled Component

-To use a styled component you can follow this step:
+To use a styled component you can follow this step:asdasdasdasdasd

 1. Import it